 It takes only a few seconds, but reading the care labels may save a lot of heartaches when your clothes come out of the wash.
 Check for instructions, which might say to wash only in cold water, or with like colors.
 Don't forget to check for drying instructions as well.
 The label may indicate that the clothing needs to be dried on low, or drip-dried.

 Don't Stuff the Washer

-Stuffing the washer to capacity is tempting.
-It will help us save time, right?
-Well, actually stuffing the washer can cost us quite a bit.
-It makes the machine work harder and it is tougher on our clothes.
-Clothing can't come clean or have soap evenly deposited when it is packed into a washing machine.
+Stuffing the washer to capacity is tempting, but it comes with several drawbacks.
+It makes the machine work harder, and it is tougher on your clothes.
+The detergent and rinse water aren't distributed properly, and clothing doesn't come out as clean when it is packed into a washing machine.
 Similarly, clothing takes a lot longer to dry when a dryer is stuffed.
 Let the items move freely by leaving a bit of room.Continue to 5 of 8 below.

 05 of 08

 Wash in Cold